Democratic Front of National Salvation

 The smaller wing led by Petre Roman continued using the brand FSN.
+Unlike the Petre Roman wing of the FSN, which wanted faster economic reforms, the FDSN advocated for a socialist democracy and a slower pace of transition from the communist command economy to a social market economy.
 On 10 July 1993, the FDSN merged with the Romanian Socialist Democratic Party (PSDR), the Republican Party, and the Cooperative Party, creating the Party of Social Democracy in Romania (PDSR).
 In 2001, PDSR merged with PSDR to create the present-day Social Democratic Party (PSD).